THE ENGAGEMENT SHOOT – IS IT FOR YOU?

 In the days after ‘I do’, there’s a lot of excitement to be had.
 Deciding who will be the bridesmaids and best man, searching for the best wedding photographers, debating whether to change your surname, choosing a wedding colour scheme, and fighting over trivial matters like whether the top layer of the wedding cake should be Victoria sponge or fruit cake.
 Trust me, it happens to the best of us but what about an Engagement Shoot!?

-In the time between your engagement and your wedding day, there’s an awful lot of preparation to be had.
+In the time between your engagement and your wedding day, there’s an awful lot of preparation to be had, you may even be looking to sell your home.
 But at the heart of it all, making memories is what it’s all about.
 Which is why precious moments are quite so important to capture, and why pre-wedding shoots are on the rise.

 What is a Pre-Wedding Shoot?